|

 Formalities

-To enter
+To

-identity card which is less than 10 years old.
+a National identity card which is less

-Minors must have parental authority if they are
+Minors must have parental authority if

-travelling alone.
+they are travelling alone.

-If you are taking your car you have to have your
+If you are taking your car you have to

-car registration papers with you, the international
+have your car registration papers with

-green insurance card and a driving licence.
-The
+card and a driving licence.
+The vehicle

-the back.
+on the back.

 Follow